Efficiency of radiation friction losses in laser-driven "hole boring" of dense targets: Introduction

 In Ref.\cite{ournjp} the scaling of $\eta_{\rm rad}$ with the laser intensity agreed reasonably with the results of three-dimensional particle-in-cell (PIC) simulations of the laser-plasma interaction, up to intensities approaching $10^{24}~{\rm W cm}^{-2}$.
 Beyond this limit, however, the model predicts unphysical values of $\eta_{\rm rad}>1$ because neither the modification of the radiating electron trajectories due to RF nor the depletion of the laser pulse are taken into account.
 In addition, and more in general, at those intensities the classical description becomes questionable and quantum effects are expected to become relevant.

-The aim of this paper is to provide an accurate estimate of $\eta_{\rm rad}$ via analytical modeling.
+The aim of this paper is to provide an accurate estimate of $\eta_{\rm rad}$ for CP fields via analytical modeling assuming that the classical RF regime is retained.
 First, we use the solution by Zeldovich \cite{zeld} to take self-consistently into account the RF losses into the electron trajectory.
 Then, we show that the amount of RF losses is strongly affected by the average motion of the plasma surface, the finite evanescence length of the electromagnetic (EM) field in the plasma, and the radially inhomogeneous distribution of the laser intensity.
 By accounting for these effects, analytical estimates in good agreement with the results of three-dimensional (3D) simulations are obtained.
-We also provide an estimate of the intensity limit under which, in the present context, RF can still be treated within classical electrodynamics.
+We also provide an estimate for the value of the quantum parameter and show that, in the present context, the electron dynamics can still be well described within the classical RFF approach.